ThinkingBeyond/BeyondQuantum-2025/Kishan Bhowal and Lucas Rhode/README.md

 ## Project Introduction
-*Our project, **"Entanglement Scaling in Grover's Algorithm: Implications for Matrix Product State Simulation,"** conducted by Lucas Rhode and Kishan Bhowal under Manuel Rudolph's mentorship, investigates entanglement in Grover's search algorithm to assess its classical simulation using Matrix Product States (MPS).
+*Our project, **"Entanglement Scaling in Grover's Algorithm: Implications for Matrix Product State Simulation,"**[^3] conducted by Lucas Rhode and Kishan Bhowal under Manuel Rudolph's mentorship, investigates entanglement in Grover's search algorithm to assess its classical simulation using Matrix Product States (MPS).
 We simulated Grover's algorithm for 4 to 12 qubits, measuring bipartite entanglement entropy and bond dimension.
 Findings show low entanglement (below 1 ebit) and a constant bond dimension of 2, enabling efficient MPS simulations compared to high-entanglement algorithms like QAOA or Ising models.*

 ## Project Motivation
 *The motivation for our project stemmed from **our combined interest in exploring quantum entanglement and its implications for quantum algorithms.** After discussions with our mentor, Manuel Rudolph, **we selected Grover's search algorithm as the focus of our study, recognizing it as a feasible topic to investigate within the limited time available.** By analyzing entanglement scaling in Grover's algorithm, we aimed to understand its impact on the efficiency of classical simulations using Matrix Product States (MPS), providing insights into the resources required for simulating quantum algorithms.*